kyroskoh/sudoku-game/README.md

    - Track your time and mistakes
 5. **Visual Feedback**:
    - Rows, columns, and 3x3 boxes flash green when correctly completed
+   - Validation checks against the actual solution (not just completeness)
    - Green highlight persists until the line/box becomes incorrect
 6. **Complete the Puzzle**: Fill all cells correctly to win!